 Why you should go to Morocco!

 For a European rider, Morocco offers possibly the most culture shock you can get for the least distance travelled, so this could be the best motorcycle tour you’ve done to date!
-It’s great for those who want the experience but have limited time and budget – the range of accommodation is immense, from £10 per night to hundreds!
-Morocco has something for everyone.
-Stunning views in the High Atlas and Rif mountain ranges.
-Rugged Atlantic coastline, spectacular waterfalls, caves and forests to explore.
-And the hustle and bustle of Marrakech, Essaouira and Fes!
+It’s great for those who want the experience but have limited time and budget – the range of accommodation is immense, from campsites, to £10 per night for a hostel, or £100s for a unique converted riad bedecked with antiques and rugs.

 What’s it like to ride in Morocco?

-In cities the traffic is chaotic.
+In cities, the traffic is chaotic.
 You will be competing for space with lorries, taxis, pedestrians, hawkers selling trinkets and donkeys pulling carts, as well as loads of small scooters.
 It’s fun, but if you’re not used to it you’ve got to be on full alert!
 Outside built-up areas, look out for camels ambling across the road, rutted surfaces left by heavy traffic in hot temperatures, and landslides & rocks in mountainous areas.
 Diesel spillages are a common issue, as many local vehicles are old and don’t get serviced.
 Potholes on minor routes are plentiful too!

 Must Ride in Morocco